 My research offers a rhetorical framework for helping educators and leaders in higher education shape education policy.

-My current book project examines the argumentation strategies, frames, and competing rhetorical styles that are used in debates about the future of U.S. higher education.
+My book Championing a Public Good examines the argumentation strategies, frames, and competing rhetorical styles that are used in debates about the future of U.S. higher education.
 Drawing on qualitative methods from rhetoric and discourse analysis, I investigate controversies surrounding cases of higher education policy, such as the 2006 Spellings Commission on Higher Education.
-More recently my work has traced the rhetoric of “global citizenship” in establishing U.S. higher education partnerships in China, Africa, Europe, and the Middle East.
+More recently my work has traced the rhetoric of “global citizenship” in establishing U.S. higher education partnerships internationally.